AndreaCorsini1/SelfLabelingJobShop/README.md

 Self-Labeling the Job Shop Scheduling Problem.

-In this work, we propose a Self-Supervised training strategy specifically designed for combinatorial problems.
+We propose a Self-Supervised training strategy specifically designed for combinatorial problems.
 Inspired by Semi- and Self-Supervised learning, we show that it is possible to easily train generative models by sampling multiple solutions and using the best one according to the problem objective as a pseudo-label.
 In this way, we iteratively improve the model generation capability by relying only on its self-supervision, completely removing the need for optimality information.